giampaolo/psutil/docs/devguide.rst

 If you want to debug unusual situations or want to report a bug, it may be useful to enable debug mode via ``PSUTIL_DEBUG`` environment variable.
-In this mode, psutil may (or may not) print additional information to stderr.
-Usually these are error conditions which are not severe, and hence are ignored (instead of crashing).
+In this mode, psutil may print additional information to stderr.
+Usually these are non-severe error conditions that are ignored instead of causing a crash.
 Unit tests automatically run with debug mode enabled.
 On UNIX:

 ::